Skip to main content

 Microsoft Entra ID

-Cisco Access Manager supports Entra ID group lookups for both EAP-TTLS username+password authentication and EAP-TLS certificate-based endpoint authentication.
+Cisco Access Manager supports Entra ID group lookups for both EAP-TTLS username+password authentication and EAP-TLS certificate-based user and endpoint authentication.

 The following Microsoft Graph API permissions (found under Manage > API Permissions) must be granted to the Access Manager application in Entra ID for the synchronization to complete successfully: